lucacav/foc/README.md

 ## Contacts

-Feel free to contact me at luca.caviglione(AT)cnr.it
+Please, report any issue or mistake.
+And feel free to contact me at luca.caviglione(AT)cnr.it